JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/ObsErrorFactorSfcPressure.rst

 observational error from its initial value to a larger value based on large discrepancies between model and observations that would be expected when the model terrain (pressure) differs from the observed terrain, which is likely in coarse resolution model simulations.
-The filter variable must be :code:`surface_pressure` since this function is designed solely to affect the assignment of ObsError on this variable alone.
+The filter variable must be :code:`stationPressure` since this function is designed solely to affect the assignment of ObsError on this variable alone.

-The following observed variables are required inside the code: :code:`station_elevation`, :code:`surface_pressure`, and :code:`air_temperature`, although this may contain missing data at some locations.
+The following observed variables are required inside the code: :code:`stationElevation`, :code:`stationPressure`, and :code:`airTemperature`, although this may contain missing data at some locations.
 In addition, the required model GeoVaLs variables are: :code:`surface_altitude`, :code:`surface_pressure`, and vertical profiles of :code:`air_pressure` and :code:`air_temperature`.
 Since some model interfaces may supply different variable names for :code:`surface_altitude` or